fix subscr_conn fsm: safely catch all compl-l3 failures, properly handle all release situations

 That's a lot to ask for in a single issue, but it makes sense to tie all of these items into a refactoring of the subscr_conn FSM.

-#4 Updated by neels almost 2 years ago
+#4 Updated by neels over 2 years ago

 Testing against the current ttcn3 test suite yields 6 tests being fixed (proper Clear Request / Clear Complete messages now).